 I’m very excited to see where solketal ends up.
-From my standpoint there is not one downside to the implementation of the catalytic production of this new oxygenated fuel additive.
-Solketal can single handedly stabilize the price of glycerol, and by extension the biodiesel industry.
-Solketal can also be a huge positive force for biofuels and responsible environmentalism in general.
+From my standpoint, there is not one downside to the implementation of the catalytic production of this new oxygenated fuel additive.
+Solketal can single-handedly stabilize the price of glycerol and by extension the biodiesel industry.
+Solketal can also be a hugely positive force for biofuels and responsible environmentalism in general.
 Solketal can lastly make some people a LOT of money.

 1. Nanda, M. R. et al. Catalytic conversion of glycerol to oxygenated fuel additive in a continuous flow reactor: Process optimization.
 Fuel 128, 113–119 (2014).